Ryoma Sakamoto: The Kochi-born samurai who fought for modern Japan

 Ryoma Sakamoto is still an inspiration to many people in Japan today and is one of the most famous “last samurai” of the country’s history.

 Ryoma was born in the Kamimachi area of Kochi City, to the west of Kochi Castle.
 The area is dotted with places that have a connection to the famous samurai, so it’s the perfect place to get acquainted with the Ryoma’s roots.

 Here you can find out about Ryoma Sakamoto’s childhood and the town where he was born and raised.
 Through displays and illustrations, learn how this shy child became a strong and confident leader through the art of swordsmanship.
 There are audio guides available for those who don’t understand Japanese.
 The museum has been set up to look like the Sakamoto family’s cottage, and you can take a picture with figures of Ryoma and his elder sister, Otome.

 The place where Ryoma’s house was said to have stood.
 A stone monument now stands in its place, and every year on Ryoma’s birthday (November 15th), many bouquets of flowers are left as offerings.

 ●Ryoma Post Office

 Ryoma fans from all over the country come to this post office.
-Here you can buy postcards featuring Ryoma, and the post office has a contour stamp with a Ryoma statue and the Ryoma birthplace monument design that they will press onto your postcard if you make a request at the counter.
+Here you can buy postcards featuring the famous samurai, and the staff will stamp your card with images of the Ryoma statue and birthplace monument.
+There’s a large Ryoma statue at the entrance and a smaller one on top of the post box.

 Address: 1-8-18 Kamimachi, Kochi City